eazzyLEE/book-nook/README.md

 - **Testing**: Facilitates the testing of React Native components to ensure they work as expected.

 ### API
 - **Stephen King API**: Fetches book data to be displayed in the Book List screen.
+P.S.: Unfortunately, this API has a relatively finite set of results and is not paginated.

 ## Project Structure